Contact Us

 Divorces are more than legal issues.
 Every divorce leaves a deep impact on both parties and anyone close to them.
 Through divorce mediation, you can avoid many of the potential problems – both legal and emotional – of going through a full-fledged divorce.

 There are no specific rules for divorce mediation in California, but mediators typically follow a standard process.
 The mediator will meet with both parties to discuss the issues and help them reach an agreement.
-Experienced attorneys are of the opinion that divorce mediation is a better alternative in almost all divorce cases.
+Experienced San Diego divorce attorneys are of the opinion that divorce mediation is a better alternative in almost all divorce cases.
 If you are at a difficult stage in your marriage, consider divorce mediation instead of traditional divorce litigation.

 Is Divorce Mediation In San Diego Right for You?